DavidSilveraGabriel/Sentiment_classifier_fer2013/README.md

-As you can see, the results tell us that the model is a little over-adjusted since by giving us a "high" precision in training and a lower one in the validation, this does not manage to generalize in new data, but the results when using the model to predict in images of memes are fun.
+As you can see, the results tell us that the model is a little over-adjusted since by giving us a "high" precision in training and a lower one in the validation, this does not manage to generalize in new data, but the results when using the model to predict in images of memes are fun xD.